sarveshraj/me/content/post/lets-talk-about-resiliency.md

   link: https://medium.com/@sarvesh0803/lets-talk-about-resiliency-37660be5eaf3
   linktext: Click here
 tags:
+  - Resiliency
+  - Software
+  - API
-  - tag
+  - Hystrix
-  - tag2
+  - Fault Tolerance
 years: 2020
 authors:
   - Sarvesh Raj

 ---
 In my team, we have this concept of Tech Fridays, which are a series of monthly meet-ups where we discuss and disseminate knowledge residing in our team via tech talks.